Maleace Asamoah: Early career

 Growing up, Asamoah spent time in the Reading academy.
-In 2020, he joined Isthmian League side Cheshunt playing in one FA Trophy match away to Lowestoft Town in a 3-0 win in which he played alongside his father Derek in.
+In 2020, he joined Isthmian League Premier Division side Cheshunt playing in one FA Trophy match away to Lowestoft Town in a 3–0 win in which he played alongside his father, Derek.
 In August 2021, he joined Super League Greece 2 side Kalamata.
-On 6 October 2021, he made his debut as a substitute in a 2–0 loss to Levadiakos in the Greek Football Cup.
 On 7 January 2022, he joined Olympiacos Volos on loan until the end of the season.
-On 23 January 2022, Asamoah made his professional league debut as a substitute for Olympiacos Volos in a 2–1 defeat to Larissa.
-In February 2023, he was back in England playing alongside his father for Isthmian League side New Salamis.
+On 23 January, Asamoah made his professional league debut as a substitute for Olympiacos Volos in a 2–1 defeat to Larissa.
+In February 2023, he returned to England playing alongside his father for Isthmian League Division One North side New Salamis.